Listen to this morning’s Scripture Song – Psalm 121

 The devil attacked the church at Jerusalem, and it resulted in the spreading of the gospel throughout the rest of the world.
 Persecution actually caused the church to grow.
 Paul was persecuted throughout his ministry, but he states that the things that happened to him caused the gospel to go further.
 In America today, we are experiencing the greatest prosperity and freedom that we have possibly ever had in Christian history.
 However, are the churches growing?
 Are we seeing more people converted to Christ?
 Most Christians today are not even aware of what our true mission is in this life.
 Don’t misunderstand me.
 I am not asking for persecution, and I certainly don’t look forward to it, but I am convinced that a revival of true church growth will only take place if God allows things to heat up a bit.

 2 The second observation that I would like to make has to do with the personal walk of the individual believer.
-We also tend to grow more during times of trial and testing than we do during those mountaintop times.
+We also tend to grow more during times of trial and testing than we do during those mountaintop seasons.
 Consider these passages:

 “Wherein ye greatly rejoice, though now for a season, if need be, ye are in heaviness through manifold temptations: That the trial of your faith, being much more precious than of gold that perisheth, though it be tried with fire, might be found unto praise and honour and glory at the appearing of Jesus Christ:” – (1 Peter 1:6-7)